day 26 CPR class, sleepy dog, ghee and new dessert experiment

 So happy to see everyone liking our few marshmallow recipes.
 Check out our sugar-free marshmallows.
-And to quickly mention we are okay with having a little maple syrup in our diet.
+And to quickly mention–we are okay with having a little maple syrup in our diet.
 It was a safe thing on our list of foods to eat.
 We still try to limit our intake at the moment.
 We are getting close to 30 days of avoiding a lot of foods and recently some new ones.
-We have been discussing bringing some foods back into our diet to see how we do with them.
-To see if we notice any pros or cons from adding that certain food back.
-As we miss a lot of foods and eager to see how our bodies do.
+We have been discussing bringing some foods back into our diet to see how we do with them–to see if we notice any pros or cons from adding that certain food back–aswe miss a lot of foods and are eager to see how our bodies do.
 Hopefully we can figure out our culprit foods that for some reason our bodies just don’t like.

 Our journey with our eats might always be changing, and we are okay with that.
-Because we know our bodies and what is happening in our life is always changing therefore making our bodies needs to change.
+We know our bodies and what is happening in our life is always changing therefore what our bodies need might change.
 Remember to listen to YOUR body!
-And don’t be afraid of trying something and see how it goes!
-And love yourself no matter what!
+Don’t be afraid to try something and see how it goes!
+Love yourself no matter what!

 A full body workout.
-The legs were feeling it when workout was done! oh yay!
+The legs were feeling it when the workout was done! oh yay!

 Lori day 26 recap: